shereshevskiy/sales_forecast_model/README.md

 - wrapping the process into a class
 - `03_calculation_of_sMAE_and_test-predict, all stores.ipynb` - calculations of sMAE metrics and forecasts for all
 - stores using previously built models and classes, conclusions
+- final predictions are presented in the `test_predict.csv` file in the folder named `data`